hiocas/EavesDrop/Contributions.md

 You can do so by heading to the [issues](https://github.com/hiocas/GWA-App/issues) or [pull requests](https://github.com/hiocas/GWA-App/pulls) page on the GitHub repo for this app and finding feature requests and improvements you like.

 *(Issues are basically like forum posts while pull requests contain code.
-It shouldn't really matter, just know that there could be new features and improvents on both).*
+It shouldn't really matter, just know that there could be new features and improvements on both).*

 To sort issues and pull requests by their votes, click on Sort and choose either 👍 or 👎.